-Residential trips are offered throughout school in various classes, adaptations and flexibility are possible to ensure that the trips are inclusive for all pupils.
+Residential and other trips are offered throughout school in variousclasses, adaptations and flexibility are possible to ensure that the trips are inclusive for all pupils.
+Teachers plan for children with individual needs to ensure that the trip will be a positive experience for all.